Edge Cases

 Can I get a business loan with a civil judgment against me?

 A civil judgment does not automatically disqualify you.
-Alternative lenders evaluate judgments case by case based on amount, age, and whether it is satisfied.
-SBA loans require specific disclosure and, in many cases, satisfaction or payment-plan documentation before closing.
+Alternative lenders evaluate judgments case by case based on amount, age, and whether it's satisfied.
+SBA loans require specific disclosure and, in many cases, satisfaction or a payment-plan before closing.
+Judgments drop off personal credit reports after 7 years under the FCRA.

 How lenders discover civil judgments